- What is the child to staff ratio for you Reptile Camp?

 Yes.
 Staff is not able to work in our facilities without an up to date police clearance form that has been issued within a couple months prior to start of camp.
 The safety of our campers is our primary concern.

-What meals can we expect at Reptile Camp?
+- What meals can we expect at Reptile Camp for the residential campers?

 Reptile Camp provides 3 meals and 2 snacks a day and we follow Canada’s Food Guide to ensure a healthy diet and happy campers.
 Part of our curriculum now is focusing on life skills such as meal planning, prep, cooking and cleaning.
 Each child at camp will have the opportunity to choose a meal and take the lead to prepare it with the guidance of our staff for the entire camp!